opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dcs_instance_v1.md

 * `product_id` - (Required) Product ID used to differentiate DCS instance types.
   Changing this creates a new instance.

+* `enable_ssl` - (Optional) An indicator of whether to enable SSL for public access to a DCS Redis instance.
+  Only DCS Redis 6.0 is supported.
+  Changing this creates a new instance.

 * `maintain_begin` - (Optional) Indicates the time at which a maintenance time window starts.
   Format: `HH:mm:ss`.
 The start time and end time of a maintenance time window must indicate the time segment of a supported maintenance time window.
 For details, see section